 - 1 tsp garlic powder

-- Cut your carrots and broccoli into bite-sized pieces and combine with the snow peas
+- Cut your carrots and broccoli into bite-sized pieces and combine with the bell pepper slices and mushrooms.

-- Toss veggies with the olive oil, and seasoning
+- Toss veggies with the olive oil, and seasonings.

 - Cover a sheet pan with parchment paper, and place the veggies on top.

-- Adjust the temperature up to 400 degrees and continue to cook the vegetables for an additional 10-15 minutes or until the broccoli tips start to lightly brown.
+- Continue to cook the vegetables for an additional 10-15 minutes or until the broccoli tips start to lightly brown and you reach your desired tenderness.